Article 1

 Abstract

-This article re-examines Genesis 1:1 through a strictly philological lens, asking whether Biblical Hebrew permits a subject-initial reading in which berēʾšît functions as a nominal subject.
-The argument distinguishes grammar from theology and tests the proposal against attested Biblical Hebrew patterns in subject-initial clause structure, direct-object marking, coordination, asyndeton, and onomastic plausibility.
-The central claim is limited: a subject-initial parse with berēʾšît is grammatically licit but distributionally under-attested in the presently surveyed corpus.
-No exact parallel to the Gen 1:1 object chain has yet been identified in the Hebrew Bible, though a set of near-misses helps define the issue more sharply.
-The article does not claim proof of authorial intent; rather, it argues that the subject-reading remains linguistically admissible and deserves consideration within the range of possible readings of the consonantal text.
+The central claim is limited: a subject‑reading with Bereshit is grammatically admissible within Biblical Hebrew, but distributionally under‑attested in the presently surveyed corpus.
+The argument distinguishes grammar from theology and tests the proposal against attested patterns in subject‑initial clause structure, direct‑object marking, coordination, asyndeton, subject‑verb agreement, and onomastic plausibility.
+On the proposed reading, אֱלֹהִים is not a summary head coextensive with “the heavens and the earth,” but a category term distinct from the definite pair that follows.
+No exact parallel to the Genesis 1:1 object chain has yet been identified in the Hebrew Bible, though a set of near‑misses helps define the issue more sharply.
+The article does not claim proof of authorial intent, probability, or the default reading; it argues only that the subject‑reading remains linguistically admissible and deserves consideration within the range of possible readings of the consonantal text.

 1. Introduction